-The Christina Early Education Center recognizes the importance of early intervention and values high-quality education for developing skills that children need to succeed in Kindergarten.
+The Christina Early Education Center recognizes the importance of early intervention and valueshigh-quality education for developing skills that children need to succeed in Kindergarten.
 Ages and Stages is a screening tool that will provide a quick check of your child's development.
 With the use of parent questionnaires, we are able to screen and assess the developmental performance of children in the areas of communication, gross motor skills, fine motor skills, problem solving, personal-social skills, and social-emotional skills.
-By using Ages and Stages, we are able to identify students who would benefit from Multi-Tiered System Supports (MTSS) or more in-depth evaluation for developmental delays.
+By using Ages and Stages, we are able to identify students who would benefit from MTSS services or more in-depth evaluation for developmental delays.

 The staff at the CEEC further uses assessment to monitor children's strengths, progress and needs.
-The purpose of assessment is to support decision making regarding teaching and learning; identify concerns which may require focused intervention for individual children; and help staff improve educational and developmental interventions.
-The CEEC uses Teaching Strategies GOLD, an observational assessment to document student progress.
+The purpose of assessment is to support decision making regarding teaching and learning; identify concerns which may require focused intervention for individual children; andhelp staff improve educational and developmental interventions.
+CEEC uses Teaching Strategies GOLD, an observational assessment to document student progress.
 Teachers document progress and skill development through ongoing observations and input from families.
 Checkpoints are completed in the fall, winter and spring and information is shared with families during conferences and home visits.

-Additionally, throughout the year, the CEEC staff completes Child Outcome Summaries for students with special education needs.
+Additionally, throughout the year, the CEEC staff completes additional assessments for students with special education needs.
+Teachers and specialists administer the Assessment, Evaluation, and Programming System for Infants and Children, Third Edition (AEPS-3) to determine skill levels across important early developmental areas.
+There are three ways to gather information and data to complete the AEPS-3 test including observation, direct testing, and report.
+Throughout the year, Child Outcome Summaries are also completed.
 This data is used to track student progress and is reported to the US Office of Special Education Programs (OSEP) to document that early intervention programs are making a positive difference in the lives of young children with disabilities and their families in Delaware.
 You are an integral part of the team and provide valuable information to our staff to help document progress.
-For more information, visit www.doe.k12.de.us/infosuites/students\family/earlychlidhood/default.shtml .
+For more information, visit www.doe.k12.de.us/infosuites/students_family/earlychlidhood/default.shtml .